DmitryEfimenko/ssr-with-i18n/article/part-4.md

+# Lost in Translation...
+Strings
-# Lost in translation... strings - Part 4: i18n for Server-Side Rendered Angular applications
+# Part 4: i18n for Server-Side Rendered Angular applications

 ## Previously
 TODO

-## A better way
+## A Better Solution

 ### Option 2.
 Provide everything in a single module